Deep KKL: Data-driven Output Prediction for Non-Linear Systems: Introduction

 In the same spirit, recent development around the Koopman operator \cite{lusch2018deep, rowley2009spectral} proposes to identify a transformation that projects the state of a system into an infinite dimensional latent space, in which the dynamics is fully linear, and then exploits this representation to explain the output.
-The Koopman operator (especially \cite{lusch2018deep}) shares with our work the idea of using Deep Learning to find a latent representation of a non-linear system from a set of observed data.
-Nonetheless, there are few keys differences with our contribution: \begin{itemize} \item The latent space created by the Koopman operator contains information about the full state, while our proposition requires only the \textit{observable} part of the state to be embedded.
+The Koopman operator shares with our work the idea of using Deep Learning to find a latent representation of a non-linear system from a set of observed data.
+Nonetheless, there are few keys differences with our contribution: \begin{itemize} \item Koopman theory gives an infinite-dimensional transformation into a fully linear system.
+So any finite-dimensional transformation results as an approximation.
+By relaxing the constraint on output linearity, KKL guarantee the existence of a finite-dimensional transformation under very weak assumptions. \item The latent space created by the Koopman operator contains information about the full state, while our proposition requires only the \textit{observable} part of the state to be embedded.
 Thus, our contribution does not require neither a measurement of the complete state, nor the observability of the system. \item Koopman requires the mapping from the state to the latent representation and its inverse, whereas KKL only requires the identification of the inverse mapping. \item In contrast to our contribution, methods based on the Koopman operator do not take benefit from access to the first steps of the observed trajectory.
-Their predictions are solely based on the initial state of the system. \end{itemize}
+Their predictions are solely based on the initial state of the system. \end{itemize} ~